Jesonyee/pyweb/readme.txt

-This is a demo that is the first web by python
+This is the first demo_web that is python based.
-Create a new branch is quick